VolkovLabs/volkovlabs-abc-panel/README.md

 The Abc panel is a template we created to streamline our development process and gladly share it with the Grafana community.

-We created many Grafana panels to this moment.
 To make the creation process efficient, starting with a well-constructed template is always easier.

-Generate an application template with [https://github.com/VolkovLabs/volkovlabs-abc-panel/generate](https://github.com/VolkovLabs/volkovlabs-abc-panel/generate).
+Generate a template with [https://github.com/VolkovLabs/volkovlabs-abc-panel/generate](https://github.com/VolkovLabs/volkovlabs-abc-panel/generate).

 ## Requirements